gc-na/cshellwiki.github.io/wiki/rsync_english.md

 ## Common Options
 - `-a`: Archive mode; it preserves permissions, timestamps, symbolic links, and other file attributes.
-- `-v`: Verbose; provides detailed output of the transfer process.
+- `-v`: Verbose output; it provides detailed information about the transfer process.
-- `-z`: Compresses file data during transfer, which can speed up the process over slow connections.
+- `-z`: Compress file data during the transfer, which can speed up the process over slow connections.
 - `-r`: Recursively copy directories.
-- `--delete`: Deletes files in the destination that are not present in the source.
+- `--delete`: Delete files in the destination that are not present in the source.
-- `-n`: Dry run; shows what would be done without actually making any changes.
+- `-e`: Specify the remote shell to use, such as SSH.

 ## Common Examples
 Here are some practical examples of using `rsync`: